-We see that we have mixed results.
-For some RFI filters, particularly the FFT-MAD, we see this values go down indicating that the two distributions are closer to each other.
-We see that this is not the case for the MAD filter, the Anderson-Darling value increases, while the Komogrorov-Smirnov value decreases.
-The Anderson-Darling statistic, $A^2$ for two continuous distributions $F$ and $F_n$ is defined by \citet[][]{anderson-darling} as
+Using the above approach, we find mixed results.
+For some RFI filters, particularly the FFT-MAD, we see the values of both test statistics go down, indicating that the two distributions are closer to each other.
+We see that this is not the case for the MAD filter, the Anderson-Darling value increases, while the Kolmogorov-Smirnov value decreases.
+The Anderson-Darling statistic, $A^2$ for two continuous distributions $F$ and $F_n$ is defined \citep[][]{anderson-darling} as